Bxster/Bxster/README.md

 - 👋 Hi, I’m @Bxster
+- Master's Student in Information and Automation Engineering at Marche Polytechnic University.
 - 📫 How to reach me: e-mail: baldellimarketing@gmail.com
-- I’m currently learning Ingegneria Informatica e dell'Automazione in Ancona UNIVPM

-- In an effort to centralize and organize my work, I have cloned several repositories from different old GitHub accounts and consolidated them here for easier management.
+- In an effort to centralize and organize my work, I have cloned some repositories from different old GitHub accounts and consolidated them here for easier management.

 <!---